 Hackathons are five day intensive hands-on mentoring sessions.They are designed to help computational scientists port their applications to GPUs using libraries, OpenACC, CUDA and other tools.
 They are currently lead by the Oak Ridge Leadership Computing Facility (OLCF) at the Oak Ridge National Laboratory (ORNL) and OpenACC Organization.
-Full schedule and registration details for OLCF Hackathons and OpenACC.org Hackathons.
+Full schedule and registration details.

 Workshops help students learn how to start with OpenACC.
 These events can run for a few hours, a day or several days and include hands-on exercises.
 Workshops are a great preparation for hackathons.